-Everything is storytelling: writing a book, running a company, being alive.
-Anyway, here’s what I came up with: I live in an old, beat-up RV, equipped with little more than a propane stove, a gas light, and a solar panel that I bolted to the roof.
-This is Sputnik, my pride and joy, a 1987 Travel Villa, exactly my age, that sits on a yellow, rusted-out Ford F-250 Super Duty 2007, with 116k miles.
+It might be true that everything is storytelling — writing a book, running a company, being alive — but I actually do live in an old, beat-up RV, equipped with little more than a propane stove, a gas light, and a solar panel that I bolted to the roof.

 I love solitude.
 And nature.
 Especially at the same time.

 Eventually, I want to build my own house from scratch.
 Imagine a small home on a very large property with fresh water running through it.
 Now chop the home in half and discard one side without closing up the open part.
 And triple the size of the property.
 That’s what I want.
 That’s still where this story is heading.
 I hope.